TusharDhage/meanStack/Lab Test-7.md

     </body>
 </html>
 ```
-##   Write your name in p tag with background colour blue and text in white colour,on button click it should reverse the colour ie.
-     Text colour blue and background colour white
+##   Write your name in p tag with background colour blue and text in white colour,on button click it should reverse the colour ie Text      colour blue and background colour white
 ```
 <!DOCTYPE html>
 <html>